buildwithgrove/path/envoy/README.md

       capacity_limit_period: "CAPACITY_LIMIT_PERIOD_MONTHLY"
 ```

-_In this example:_

-- `endpoint_1` is authorized with a static API Key
-- `endpoint_2` is authorized using an auth-provider issued JWT for two users
-- `endpoint_3` requires no authorization and has a rate limit set

-The contents of this file represent the gateway endpoints that are authorized to use the PATH service for a specific gateway operator.

 #### 5.2.3.
 Implementing a Custom Remote gRPC Server

 If the Gateway operator wishes to implement a custom remote gRPC server, the implementation must import the Go `github.com/buildwithgrove/path/envoy/auth_server/proto` package, which is autogenerated from the [`gateway_endpoint.proto`](./auth_server/proto/gateway_endpoint.proto) file.